Buying a new car and have questions about insurance?

 - For leased vehicles, your insurance must have the legally minimum required limits of $100,000/ $300,000 for liability coverage and $50,000 for property damage.

-2018 is almost here, and so are the latest offerings from automakers.
 Don’t get caught in a bind when you should be enjoying your new ride!
-Find your match made in new-car heaven and make the insurance transition simple with these 3 tips.
+Find your match made in new-car heaven and make the insurance transition simple with these 3 tips and a policy from TGS Insurance.
+Our team is here to help you save on auto insurance.
+Get your quote today!

 “Auto insurance for teen drivers.”
 III.org, Insurance Information Institute, Inc., www.iii.org/article/auto-insurance-teen-drivers.